awslabs/SPARQL-CDTs/README.md

 We are working on a collection of command-line tools related to the approach.
 Currently, it contains a tool to convert RDF data that uses [RDF collections](https://www.w3.org/TR/rdf-mt/#collections) to RDF data in which the collections are replaced by [cdt:List literals](https://awslabs.github.io/SPARQL-CDTs/spec/latest.html#list-datatype).
 The relevant repository is: https://github.com/hartig/SPARQL-CDT-Tools

 ### DCM2RDF
 [DCM2RDF](https://github.com/ebremer/dcm2rdf) is tool that extracts metadata from DICOM files and converts this metadata into an RDF representation.
-Since [version 1.1.0](https://github.com/ebremer/dcm2rdf/releases/tag/1.1.0), the tool supports the option to use cdt:List literals to represent polygonal data.
+Since [version 1.1.0](https://github.com/ebremer/dcm2rdf/releases/tag/1.1.0), the tool supports the option to use cdt:List literals to represent any array-like structure that exists in DICOM.

 ### Other implementations?
 If you have another implementation, let us know!